CHES® Exam Study Guides and Suggested Readings

 - Our shipping carrier will NOT deliver to PO Boxes.

-- eBook Frequently asked Questions are found HERE.
+- eBook Frequently Asked Questions (FAQs) can be found HERE.

-- Due to increasing shipping rates being charged by our carrier, we will increase our shipping and handling effective 4/28/2022
+- Due to increased shipping rates being charged by our carrier, we will increase our shipping and handling effective 4/28/2022

 - International Orders will require additional shipping - please contact the office at 888.624.3248 for placing international orders and to obtain a shipping quote.